 Benedictine University does not grant degree honors at the master's or doctoral degree level.
-The information contained on this page is from the 2014-2015 Graduate Catalog and is valid from July 31, 2014 until August 1, 2015.

 Transfer Credit and Course Substitutions

 Candidates' previous coursework in related areas will be evaluated on an individual basis to determine transfer credit and course substitutions.
 Requests for transfer credit or course substitution should be discussed with a faculty advisor.